phlegx/money-currencylayer-bank/README.md

 # (optional)
 # Set the seconds after than the current rates are automatically expired.
-# by default, they never expire, in this example 1 day.
+# By default, they never expire, in this example 1 day.
 mclb.ttl_in_seconds = 86400

 # (optional)